-Pennsylvania residents - uestions or concerns regarding YTI's satisfying of the terms of the Enrollment Agreement may be directed to the Campus Director of Operations and Education.
-The School is licensed by the Pennsylvania Board of Private Licensed Schools. uestions or concerns which are not satisfactorily resolved by the person designated above or by other school officials may be brought to the attention of the State Board of Private Licensed Schools, Pennsylvania Department of Education, 607 South Drive, Floor 3E, Harrisburg, PA 17120.
+Pennsylvania residents - Questions or concerns regarding YTI's satisfying of the terms of the Enrollment Agreement may be directed to the Campus Director of Operations and Education.
+The School is licensed by the Pennsylvania Board which of Private Licensed Schools.
+Questions concerns or satisfactorily resolved by the person designated above or by other school officials may be brought to the attention of the State Board of Private Licensed Pennsylvania Department of Education, 607 South Drive, Floor 3E, Harrisburg, PA 17120.

 Non-Pennsylvania residents attending fully online programs should also direct any questions or concerns to the Campus Director of Operations and Education.
 As a member of NC-SARA (National Council for State Authorization Reciprocity Agreements), YTI Career Institute has agreed to work with the Pennsylvania SARA Portal Entity to resolve any complaints arising from online, out-of-state students.
-The Pennsylvania SARA Portal Entity is Division of Higher Education, Access, and Equity, Pennsylvania Department of Education, 607 South Drive, Floor 3E, Harrisburg, PA 17120.
+The Pennsylvania SARA Portal Entity is Division of Higher Education, Access, and Equity, Pennsylvania Department of Education, 607 South Drive, Floor 3E, Harrisburg, PA 17120. https://nc-sara.org/sara-student-complaints